trstovall/lazarus/media/README.md

 I was driving to work from Gentry, AR to De Queen, AR when the Holy Spirit transported me to the middle of Oklahoma.
 I was lost in a maze of turnpikes and toll booths.
 My GPS kept lying to me.
 I couldn't get out.
 I found a vacant gas station, began fueling, and thanked the dinosaurs.
 The tank overflowed.
 I went home and stayed home sick for the day.

+I want to thank everyone who has given me their life force.
+I hope something good comes from it.

 ## Outro